j2moreno/biobakery/README.md

 ## How to Run
-Warning - this is only to run what is on example-data.
+Warning - this is only to run what is in example-data.
 If real data is to be used Snakefile needs to be motified

     $ /shares/hii/sw/snakemake/latest/bin/snakemake